-The first edition of the ?ekwé Conservation Plan was approved in principle by a resolution moved by Wilfred Kenny and seconded by Chris Yukon during a public meeting held in Dél1ne on November 6, 2015.
+The 2015 version of the ?ekwé Conservation Plan was approved in principle by a resolution moved by Wilfred Kenny and seconded by Chris Yukon during a public meeting held in Dél2ne on November 6, 2015.
 The decision was by a unanimous show of hands.
-Present at the meeting were ?ekwé Working Group members, Dél1ne First Nation Chief and Councillors, Dél1ne Land Corporation President and Directors, Dél1ne ?ehdzo Got'1ne (Renewable Resources Council) President and Councillors, elders, youth, ?ehdzo got'1ne (hunters), and other interested community members.
-In recognition of the November 6 community resolution, the heads of the three main Dél1ne governance organisations signed the plan at that time.
+Present at the meeting were ?ekwé Working Group members, Dél2ne First Nation Chief and Councillors, Dél2ne Land Corporation President and Directors, Dél2ne ?ehdzo Got'2ne (Renewable Resources Council) President and Councillors, elders, youth, ?ehdzo got'2ne (hunters), and other interested community members.
+In recognition of the November 6 community resolution, the heads of the three main Dél2ne governance organisations at the time signed the plan.

-On December 15, 2015, the SRRB received a plan with proposals from Environment and Natural Resources (ENR), Government of the Northwest Territories (GNWT).
-The ENR plan provided an assessment of Bluenose East bekwé status and proposed harvest restrictions and other measures to address conservation concerns.
+On December 15, 2015, the ?ehdzo Got'įnę Gots'ę́ Nákedı (Sahtú Renewable Resources Board - SRRB) received a plan with proposals from Environment and Natural Resources (ENR), Government of the Northwest Territories (GNWT).
+The ENR plan provided an assessment of Bluenose East pekwę́ status and proposed harvest restrictions and other measures to address conservation concerns.
 Section 13.8.23(c) of the Sahtú Dene and Métis Comprehensive Land Claim Agreement (1993) outlines the Board's role in approving wildlife management plans.
 The land claim also specifies that the Board must hold a public hearing when considering introducing harvest restrictions such as a Total Allowable Harvest (TAH) when a population of wildlife has not been subject to a TAH within the previous two years (see Section 13.8.21(b)).

 The SRRB issued its notice of the Bluenose East ?ekwé Hearing January 11, 2016.
-At that point, Michael Neyelle (former RRC President and SRRB Chair), Leonard Kenny (Chief of Dél1ne First Nation), and Lorraine Land (SRRB legal counsel) were removed from the Working Group and Technical Support team to prevent any potential conflicts of interest.
+At that point, Michael Neyelle (former RRC President and SRRB Chair), Leonard Kenny (Chief of Délįnę First Nation), and Lorraine Land (SRRB legal counsel) were removed from the Working Group and Technical Support team to prevent any potential conflicts of interest.
+A second, revised 2016 version of the plan was developed by the ?ekwé Working Group as part of the evidence that the SRRB considered in their determination of appropriate management proposals through the

-A second, revised edition of the plan was developed by the ?ekwé Working Group as part of the evidence that the Sahtú Renewable Resources Board considered in their determination of appropriate management proposals through the Bluenose East ?ekwé (Barren-ground Caribou) Public Hearing.
-There were a number of questions and discussion points from various parties that arose during the March and April SRRB and WRRB Bluenose East Hearing that helped shape the second version of the plan.
+Bluenose East ?ekwé (Barren-ground Caribou) Public Hearing.
+There were a number of questions and discussion points from various parties that arose during the March and April SRRB and Wek'èezhìı Renewable Resources Board (WRRB) Bluenose East Hearing that helped shape the second version of the plan.
 In addition, questions were submitted in writing by the SRRB, WRRB, and ENR as part of the hearing proceedings.
-The Board considered the second,

-May 20, 2016 edition of the plan in its final report on the Bluenose East ?ekwé Hearing.
-The plan was updated by the Working Group in September 2017 and October 2019.
+The Board considered this second, May 20, 2016 version of the plan in its final report on the Bluenose East ?ekwé Hearing.
+1 The SRRB and GNWT both decided to approve Délįnę's Belare Wíle Gots'é ?ekwé Plan.
+Final approval by the GNWT took place on February 22, 2017.